 Cupcakes:

-- Preheat oven to 350 degrees and line cupcake pan with cupcake liners.
+- Preheat oven to 350℉ and line a cupcake pan with cupcake liners.

-- In a large bowl, combine flour, cinnamon, nutmeg, ginger, cloves, salt, baking soda and baking powder.
-Using a whisk, mix until combined, then set aside.
+- In a large bowl, whisk to combine the flour, cinnamon, nutmeg, ginger, cloves, salt, baking soda, and baking powder.
+Set aside.

 - Using a mixer, beat the butter, sugar, and brown sugar until creamy.